#highereducation #recruitment #applicants

 UK Student Recruitment Manager, University of Bristol

-Our research proved instrumental in providing robust and evidence-based insights to enable the University to inform their final decision on possible recruitment tactics.
+Our research proved instrumental in providing robust and evidence-based insights to enable the University to make their final decision on possible recruitment tactics.
 The decision taken after our presentation has now been fully implemented and embedded in the University’s offer strategy.